PurplePachyderm/vfc_ci_tutorial/README.md

 There's not much to see for now, since there's only one test variable and one run in the report.
 However, if the naive algorithm could seem sufficient at first glance, it does have one issue.
-The values of `x[i] * y[i]` are all added to the same `res` variable, which becomes bigger and bigger compared to the `x[i] * y[i]` over the course of the summation, thus increasing the chances of suffering from absorption errors.
+The values of `x[i] * y[i]` are all added to the same `res` variable, which will suffer from increasingly important roundoff errors.
+Thus, when a cancellation occurs, it will become catastrophic and yield an inacurrate result.
+It has been showed that this error grows in `O(n)`.

 ### 6. Adding an improved method